Exploring a Multimodal Chatbot as a Facilitator in Therapeutic Art Activity: Introduction and Backgrounds

 The transition from simple mark-making to meaningful self-discovery typically requires the presence of a skilled practitioner, such as an art therapist~\cite{feen1996art, beaumont2012art}.
 These practitioners scaffold the experience by asking evocative questions, noticing patterns in the visual creations, and maintaining a safe space for the creator to share their thoughts~\cite{beaumont2012art}.
 Without this guidance, solo creation can feel aimless or fail to reach deep insights~\cite{santosa2026emoflow}.
 While the importance of the human practitioner is undeniable, access to such specialized support remains a limited~\cite{uttley2015systematic}.
 Furthermore, social stigma often prevent many individuals from seeking human help~\cite{zheng2025customizing}.

-Recently, the rapid development of language and vision AI models has advanced digital support from simple text‑based conversation to visual interaction~\cite{zheng2025artmentor}, opening up the opportunties for expanding the accessibility of therapeutic art activities and lowering the entry barrier associated with social stigma~\cite{lee2023exploring}.
+Recently, the rapid development of language and vision AI models has advanced digital support from simple text‑based conversation to visual interaction~\cite{zheng2025artmentor, li2025videoa11y, mingzhe2026adcanvas}, opening up the opportunties for expanding the accessibility of therapeutic art activities and lowering the entry barrier associated with social stigma~\cite{lee2023exploring}.
 For example, Yang et al. utilized a fine-tuned YOLO-v8 model to detect sketch content and generate feedback to support beginners of art therapists \cite{yang2025practicedapr}.
-Du et al. \cite{du2024deepthink} built a platform that supports users co-create digital painting with AI~\cite{du2024deepthink}.
-More relatedly, Liu et al. implemented TherAIssist, featuring a chatbot that guides art creation and encourages self-expression as part of therapist-customized homework~\cite{liu2025theraissist}.
-While this work prioritized interactive dialogue by asking the creator to share what they draw, it lacks the capability to directly read and understand the visual elements in the creator's artworks~\cite{liu2025theraissist}.
+Du et al. built a platform that supports users co-create digital painting with AI~\cite{du2024deepthink}.
+More relatedly, Liu et al. implemented TherAIssist, featuring a chatbot that guides art creation and encourages self-expression as part of therapist-customized homework.
+However, these systems lack the capability to link the dialogue directly to the evolving visual metaphors on the canvas, preventing synchronized multimodal reflection that is essential in therapeutic art creation ~\cite{liu2025theraissist}.
+On the other hand, while some systems have incorporated multimodal information understanding, they are not designed to for therapeutic purposes~\cite{shi2026talksketch, huang2025sketchgpt, leng2025genfodrawing}.
+For example, Shi et al. focused on assisting designers in early-stage ideation through real-time speech and drawing inputs~\cite{shi2026talksketch}.
+Peng et al. introduced a digital moodboard tool, DesignPrompt, which assists designers in formulating descriptive prompts for AI image generation by integrating diverse inputs such as colors, reference images, and semantic labels~\cite{peng2024designprompt}.

-To address this gap, we developed a web-based system featuring a chatbot powered by Multimodal Large Language Models (MLLMs), which analyzes visual creations in real time and facilitates interactive conversations based on the visual information.
+Although one recent system~\cite{wu2025navigating} combines a collage-like visual creation tool with visual understanding to generate customized AI responses for trauma-impacted youth, it restricts users to pre-defined assets restricts spontaneous artistic expression.
+To address this gap, we developed a web-based free-form drawing system featuring a chatbot powered by Multimodal Large Language Models (MLLMs), which analyzes visual creations in real time and facilitates interactive conversations based on the visual information in therapeutic art activity.
 As a preliminary step, we conducted qualitative evaluation with domain experts in art therapy or related fields (\textit{N} = 5): each participant was invited to interact with the system by simulating a typical therapeutic session, and then provide feedback on the practicalities and challenges of deploying such a tool in real world.
+By evaluating our system with domain experts in the first step, we can mitigate potential risks associated with AI-driven therapeutic support before deploying the system to vulnerable target users~\cite{wu2025navigating}.